How to pay rental Income Tax from jointly owned properties

 If a property has several owners, HMRC will expect each partner to:

 - keep records

 - pay tax on their share of the income.

 How much tax does each partner pay?

 Your share of the rental profits will be based on the percentage of the property you own.

-- Lucy and Daniel are “only” girlfriend-and-boyfriend and invest in a flat
+- Lucy and Daniel are dating and invest in a flat together

 - Lucy puts 70% of the money and Daniel the remaining 30%